go-while/rocksolid-light/INSTALL.md

   * php-gd (for x-face display support)
   * libgd3 (for x-face display support)
   * php-pspell
+  * aspell-en (or other language to use for search suggestions)
   * memcached (for memory caching)
   * php-memcached (for memory caching)
   * fortunes (to display fortunes)